applsdev/SNRiTunesParser/README.md

 - Should be compiled with ARC.
 That said, it would be easy to add a few lines of memory management code here and there and use it without ARC because the entire project (aside from the API) is written in C
 - Parses everything that's present in the iTunes library XML file, including songs, videos, and playlists.
 Does not parse apps or ebooks.

+**NOTE: Once again, I DO NOT recommend using this code in your projects.
+NSDictionary is as fast or faster in every case I've tested.
+This is for educational purposes only.**

 ## Adding SNRiTunesParser to your project

 1. Link against `libxml2.dylib`.